uknowmee/adv-db-systems/docs/popularity.md

             for index in matching_indices:
                 print(f'{index} -> {line}')
     ```
-- We observed that most of our bad popularises are matching only once, and those who matches more are already existing as correct ones
+- We observed that most bad popularises are matching only once, and those who matches more are usually already existing as correct ones
   in [popularity_iw.csv.gz](../data/compressed/popularity_iw.csv.gz).
     - `,_D.C.` and `_(state)`
         - 1890s_in_Washington,_D.C. -> 1890s_in_Washington